 TEST 2: Verifying The 12 Volt Start Signal

-Ground the black multimeter test lead directly on the negative (-) battery terminal using a jump start cable.
+Connect the black multimeter test lead directly on the negative battery terminal.

 Connect the red multimeter test lead to the 'S' terminal wire using an appropriate tool.